dbt-labs/docs.getdbt.com/website/docs/guides/core-to-cloud-2.md

 <CoretoCloudTable/>

 ## What you'll learn
-Migrating from dbt Core to dbt Cloud can yield significant benefits, and a standard way of working.
+Migrating from dbt Core to dbt Cloud can yield significant benefits and a standardized way of working.
 Understanding the differences between dbt Cloud and your current Core deployment will help you strategize and plan for your move.

 The guide outlines the following steps: